anushibin007/pastebin/docs/bits-wilp/sem-2/CPS Assignment 1 Guide.md

 ## Video Guide

-Check this video for a guide on how to solve the first question in the assignment:
+Check this video for a guide on how to solve the first question in the assignment: https://youtu.be/Anv6IKXWwis

+Feel free to comment in the video if you have any doubts.
+Or contact me in the WhatsApp group.
+I will try to explain as much as I know.

 ## Code